-We create and manage investment portfolios that reﬂect your ﬁnancial goals, values, objectives, risk tolerance, return needs and expectations.
 In accordance with your approval of our financial planning analysis and accompanying investment strategies, we prefer to work with discretionary authority so we can make changes in your portfolio without receiving your preapproval for each transaction within an investment strategy.
 If we have non-discretionary authority, you are responsible for making your trading decisions.
-We monitor your portfolio on an ongoing basis so we can respond to changes in your needs, objectives or market developments.
-In general, our minimum amount of investable assets per household is $3,000,000 though the firm may grant exceptions under certain circumstances.
+We monitor your portfolio on an ongoing basis so we can respond to changes in your needs, values, objectives or market developments.
+In general, our minimum amount of investable assets is $5,000,000 for individuals and families, and $10,000,000 of total assets under management for institutions (non-profits, foundations, etc.) though the firm may grant exceptions under certain circumstances.
 As part of our collaborative approach to portfolio construction, you may limit the securities we may trade in your account.

 How will you choose investments to recommend to me?